lancerzhang/survey-server/docs/ChatGPT prompt.md

 3. The result may be not correct, please verify the result.
 It can help you to debug, just paste the error to it.
 4. GPT will use different implementation even in the same context, e.g. it will call another service B in service A, but if you ask it again, it will use repository directly... sometimes it will use Integer type, but sometimes it use int type...
 5. After modify it partially few times, you can ask it to verify the full db schema again.
+6. The end date of GPT training data is September 2021.
+You should use an old version of dependency, e.g. spring boot 2.5.8

 # Tips
 * You can copy the code from ChatGPT, and the select a package folder, then directly paste it, IDEA will create a file for it.